bsamm/idea-sharing/README.md

 People are willing to help you make your idea better for free.
 This is just something I have noticed as I have simply asked people for feedback.
 People love to give advice, and if you present your idea in an open fashion, people will give you honest and valuable feedback.

 ### 4. Telling people about an idea creates self-pressure.
 The more you talk about it, the more likely you are going to actually do it.
-This is something I learned when Aaron Siegel made me keep a web blog in Process and Perspectives.
-I am a religious note taker but don't really like blogging.
-That being said, this concept can work on many levels, even with your close group of friends and your personal notebook.